IBM/car-auction-network-fabric-node-sdk/README.md

 increasing by one.

 Next, let's give an offer that is too high...that is the offer is greater than the balance in the account.
+<b> Note - this should throw an error.
+This is to show error checks of the chaincode. </b>

 ```
 var request = {